abhishekjunior1/LMS/README.md

 # LMS
-Learning Managment System using c++
+Can access this code using this link:---   https://replit.com/@abhishekjunior1/Simple-Library-Management-System#main.cpp